-The Ducky One 2 is a good gaming keyboard.
-It scores lower because our unit doesn't have backlighting, although there are variants available with backlighting, which would likely score much better.
+The Ducky One 2 is a decent gaming keyboard.
+It scores lower because our unit doesn't have backlighting, although there are variants available with it, which would likely score much better.
 It's available in a variety of Cherry MX switches, every key is macro-programmable, and the PBT keycaps feel great.
-Sadly, it doesn't have dedicated software.
+However, its latency is a bit higher than other gaming keyboards, and it also doesn't have dedicated software.

-The Ducky One 2 is a wired keyboard that isn't designed to be used with mobile devices.
+The Ducky One 2 is a wired keyboard that isn't recommended to be used with mobile devices.

-The Ducky One 2 is good for office use.
-The Cherry MX Brown switches on our unit provide outstanding typing quality, and even though it doesn't have a wrist rest, typing on this keyboard still feels comfortable.
-It's a well-built keyboard.
+The Ducky One 2 is great for office use.
+It's very well-built and has doubleshot PBT keycaps that feel nice to touch.
+The Cherry MX Brown switches on our unit provide an outstanding typing experience, and even though the keyboard doesn't have a wrist rest, typing on it still feels comfortable.
 It's fully compatible with Windows, and only a few non-alphanumeric keys don't work on macOS.

 We reviewed the Ducky One 2 Horizon keyboard.
 It's available in different styles and sizes, which you can see in the table below.
 Note that the 60% size keyboards are known as 'Mini'.
 For the most part, we expect our results to be valid for the other full-sized variants, except for backlighting and keystrokes.
 You can purchase each variant with a wide variety of Cherry MX switches.